zhenyou-nide/blog/src/content/blog/google-translate-error.md

 - if elementWaitForRemove is `<span>welcome</span>`
 - Google Translate replace `<span>welcome</span>` with `<span><font><font>welcome</font></font></span>`
-- 'span' is still a childNode of parent node, so react won't throw error
+- `<span>` is still a childNode of parent node, so react won't throw error

 ## 解决